 Do note that I always recommend tracing a master pattern from your original onto interfacing or medium-weight tracing paper.
 This preserves the original pattern sheets intact and gives you a sturdy master to use over and over again.
 It's also very important to read all instructions prior to cutting into your material.

 Pattern layout:

 Here is the suggested layout for the pattern pieces on 54" wide material.
-(Click thumbnail for larger image.)

 Assembly Instructions: